 Since poodles and Maltese dogs make such a good-natured crossbreed, hopefully your dog will react well to a Maltipoo hair style.
 Use a slicker or pin brush for Maltese dogs, because the coat is similar—thick and lustrous and must be kept in good condition.
 This should be as stress relieving for the dog as it is for you, and you can make it easier for the dog by using a dog-safe detanging spray.
 Attack any clumps or mats with even more of the spray to brush them out more easily.
 If you don’t spot any mats before you get the dog wet, you could be in for a shock—mats once wet can only be removed by cutting the clump out, leaving a bald spot in your Maltipoo’s fur.

-How to Cut and Groom a Maltipoo's Face
+How to Cut and Groom a Maltipoo's Facial Coat

 Because Maltipoos are so fluffy, a classic wavy haired dog, their eyes can often get irritated by their own coats.
 Take a warm wet cotton ball and wipe under their eyes and on their cheeks to get rid of any discharge that collects on their fur.
 Though this can be a slightly anxiety-inducing time for an owner, especially a new owner, remember that your dog can sense if you’re nervous and you want to make going near their eyes as stress-free as possible.